 If you have a friend or family member suffering from addiction to crystal meth, it is important to understand that addiction is a progressive and potentially fatal disease.
 It is not a sign of weakness, a lack of willpower, or a moral failing.
 Modern recovery approaches recognize the importance of involving the family and friends of the addict in the recovery process, and not shielding them from the consequences of their using behavior (sometimes referred to as “enabling”).

 If you feel someone is having a medical crisis or emergency, please call 911.
-We are not a medical organization and can not offer counseling or suggestions regarding the situations of family members and loved ones of addicts.
+CMA is not a medical organization.

-CM-Anon is an anonymous Twelve Step fellowship of relatives and friends of addicts who have been affected by someone else’s drug addiction, especially crystal meth.
-Through members sharing their experience, strength and hope they help one another in dealing with the common problem.
+CM-Anon is an anonymous Twelve Step fellowship for relatives and friends of addicts affected by crystal meth.

 Nar-Anon is an organization for the family and friends of drug addicts.

 You can also call your local hospital’s CDRU (Chemical Dependency Recovery Unit) and ask for referrals.

 It is important to remember that, sadly, most addicts do not recover until they become willing to seek help.
 It is nearly impossible to “make someone recover.”
 However, by providing support and understanding, you can help your loved one on their journey to recovery.